ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 propagate large amounts of spam, phishing, or malware content, all of which may require special handling by Report Consumers or other recipients to avoid incidents.
-This underscores the need to avoid misconfiguration of the destinations in the "ruf=" reporting URIs, and the suggestions for redaction in this document, for example using the method described in [@!RFC6590].
+This underscores the need to avoid misconfiguration of the destinations in the "ruf" reporting URIs, and the suggestions for redaction in this document, for example using the method described in [@!RFC6590].
 And all of these concerns are heightened for high-volume domains.
 To mitigate such concerns, the